scniro/react-codemirror2/README.md

 - [codemirror](https://www.npmjs.com/package/codemirror)

 `codemirror` comes as a [peer dependency](https://nodejs.org/en/blog/npm/peer-dependencies/), meaning you'll need to require it in your project _in addition to_ `react-codemirror2`.
 This prevents any versioning conflicts that would arise if `codemirror` came as a dependency through this wrapper.
-It's been observed that version mismatches can cause difficult to trace issues such as sytax highlighting disappearing without any explicit errors/warnings
+It's been observed that version mismatches can cause difficult to trace issues such as syntax highlighting disappearing without any explicit errors/warnings

 - additional